maine-woDNA/maine-woDNA.github.io/environmentalDNA.md

 title: What is environmental DNA?
 header:
   theme: dark
-  background: rgba(#000, .4)
+  background: rgba(0, 0, 0, .4)
 key: page-eDNA
 ---

-We can have a blurb about what eDNA is here! we can include images and other things (like a video embedded if we want!) as well. currently testing header color
+We can have a blurb about what eDNA is here! we can include images and other things (like a video embedded if we want!) as well. currently testing header color.
+2.

 But since we dont have much text right now im just going to keep typing so it looks like there is.
 I am currently drinking a lovely glass of red wine. it is monday night and raining. so perfect for a glass.